Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Get Mentoring: Find an individual mentor who can provide direction, assistance, collaborations, connections or highlight areas of improvement.
+- Begin by identifying an individual mentor who can provide direction, assistance, collaborations, connections or suggest areas for improvement.

-- Continuous Education: Consider taking additional courses, certifications or degree programs that are relevant to the profession.
+- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the job.

 Negativity

-- Ask for help whenever possible Find a mentor to ask for guidance or to ask colleagues for suggestions.
+- Find help whenever you can You can ask a mentor for guidance or to ask colleagues for guidance.

 Overcommitting Workload

-In most cases, overcommitting leads to burnout, mistakes and internal frustration.
-As much as it is vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting will result in lower productivity and less desirable results.
+Overcommitment in most cases leads to burnout, errors, and frustration within.
+While it’s vital to be committed, commitment beyond one’s capacity will result in lower productivity and less desirable results.

 - Practicing Time Management Techniques